-However, the Department for Business, Energy and Industrial Strategy released emergency legislation in March, temporarily allowing businesses to let employees take less than the statutory minimum number of days of leave this year.
+However, the Department for Business, Energy and Industrial Strategy released emergency legislation in March 2020, temporarily allowing businesses to let employees take less than the statutory minimum number of days of leave in 2020.
 This is aimed at employers on the front line of coronavirus (like hospitals, supermarkets and pharmacies), to make sure they have enough staff working each day to keep providing the services the country most needs during this crisis.

 The alternative would be the employer forcing its employees to take the leave they're owed because they're required to do so by law, potentially leaving them short-staffed at a crucial time.

 Technically, the legislation allows all employers to let workers carry leave over into the following two years.
 However, just like the furlough scheme further up this guide, it doesn't force employers to do it.
 Your employer will decide whether it wants or needs to be more flexible with its leave policy.
 If you've not heard anything from your employer, ask it if it's planning to make any changes.

 If your employer requires you to work at home you can claim for increased costs due to working from home, eg, heating and electricity (one estimate suggests bills are up £30/week).
 Clearly, right now millions are required to work at home, so this applies.